PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 | No | 87.75 |
 | Yes | 12.25 |

 The target was imbalance.
-So the SMOTE Oversampling technique was used to balance the target.
+So SMOTE Oversampling technique was used to balance the target.

 ### Modeling